-3. Hair thinning shampoo
+3. Anti-thinning shampoo

-Hair thinning shampoo works in two ways.
+Anti-thinning shampoo works in two ways.
 First, such products provide volume for your hair, so it looks thicker.
 This can be helpful for people who have thinning or naturally fine hair.

 5. Folic acid supplements

-Folic acid is a type of B vitamin that’s important for new cell generation.
-In terms of thinning hair, folic acid is thought to help follicles generate new hair in balding areas.
-Still, as with multivitamins, there isn’t enough evidence that folic acid is guaranteed to help make your hair thicker.
+But, as with multivitamins, there isn’t enough evidence that folic acid is guaranteed to help make your hair thicker.

-Biotin, or vitamin B-7, is a water-soluble nutrient that’s naturally found in foods such as nuts, lentils, and liver.
 If you eat a balanced diet, it’s unlikely that you’re low in biotin.
 However, supplemental forms of biotin have been on the rise in recent years, thanks in part to marketers promising more energy and better hair growth with such products.

 While biotin helps break down enzymes in your body, there’s little evidence that it can help with thinning hair.

 You shouldn’t take biotin if you take vitamin B5 supplements.
 When taken together, they can reduce the efficacy of one another.

 - Pros: These fatty acids help fight inflammation, and these supplements are available over the counter.